datrueonejay/ReportsWorkbench/README.md

   * This will place the jar in ``./target/jfx/app/app-1.0-SNAPSHOT-jfx.jar ``

-4. If you'd like to compile and launch it right away withouth making the jar, run ``mvn exec:java``.
+4. If you'd like to compile and launch it right away without making the jar, run ``mvn exec:java``.

-5. To unit test our current code run `mvn test`
+5. To unit test our current code first ensure that the server is running.
+Then cd into Team25/app and run `mvn test`